ebi-gene-expression-group/scxa-control-workflow/README.md

 nextflow run -resume ebi-gene-expression-group/scxa-smartseq-workflow --sdrfDir <sdrf dir>
 ```

-Then the nextflow process will start, but it will 'watch' the SDRF directory for new files to run with.
+Then the nextflow process will start, and will analyse all experiemnts in the SDRF directory, to a limit specified in the configuration.

 ### Outputs